Your cart is currently empty!

 Most photos are generated using the PNG format, so it’s ideal to convert images to the JPG format when resizing a photo.

 PNG (Portable Network Graphics) is a lossless format that preserves the quality of the image, making it ideal for images with sharp edges, text, or graphics with many colors.
-It also supports transparency, which is useful for creating images with transparent background.
+It also supports transparency, which is useful for creating images with transparent backgrounds.
 When resizing a photo to a smaller size, a PNG may be a good option to maintain the clarity of the image.
 However, PNG files will be larger than other formats, so don’t use this format for large photos.

 One way to use the WEBP format that minimizes the risk of browsers not displaying the image is to utilize the WEBP format for section background images.
 These are usually large images with the original aspect ratio that sit behind the main content areas.
 As a result, if an older browser cannot display the image, it won’t impact the user experience.